uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 Understanding how zypper handles retracted patches is vital for further design of the feature integration.

-In this section, we have a system which:
+In this section, we consider a system which:
 - has an installed package `hello-2.10-lp151.2.6.x86_64`
 - is registered in a repository containing a retracted patch associated with package `hello-2.10-lp151.4.1.x86_64` (newer than the installed one)